paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **By the end of this session, you'll be able to:**
 - Identify where friction lives in a digital tool using the Big / Small Design framework
 - Recognize how specific interaction design decisions lower barriers for users
-- Experience firsthand how those decisions shape the final tool
+- Experience firsthand how those decisions shaped the final tool

 > [!TIP]
 > This guide works best alongside a browser tab showing live examples — links with ↗ open automatically in a new tab for this purpose.